 Coinbase is one of the largest cryptocurrency investment platforms, and for a good reason.
 It offers a host of services and products that appeal to the market, and it has a proven secure platform.
 Additionally, it keeps expanding its coverage to more users.

 However, it is up to you to decide whether Coinbase is right or wrong for you..
 Hopefully, this detailed review has made that decision a little easier.

 Yes, Coinbase insures all US Dollar deposits from its US customers through FDIC to the tune of $250,000 per account.
 This insurance covers any losses resulting from system compromise, employee theft, or anything that can be considered Coinbase’s negligence.
 Customer errors and faults are not covered.

 Is Coinbase safe?

 Yes, Coinbase is one of the safest cryptocurrency exchanges.
-Since its launch in 2012, the exchange has yet to suffer a security incident.
 It takes proactive measures to safeguard against internal and external attacks on its systems.
 It also provides its users the necessary tools to participate in securing their assets.

 What payment methods are supported on Coinbase?

 There are a variety of methods available to make deposits and withdrawals from Coinbase.
 Their availability, however, depends on the user’s location.
 The more popular options include bank transfers (ACH), wire transfers, FPS (the UK), SEPA (Europe), PayPal, debit cards, and Instant Card Payments.